 Parents who are approaching retirement age often lose track of their retirement accounts while they are raising kids.
 They put the needs of their children ahead of their own and pour a significant amount of their funds into putting their kids through school.
 This can place parents behind on their retirement funding.
 With the kids fully grown, now is a good time to meet with a retirement planner to make sure that the money will be there when it is time to retire.
 Proactive planning is the best way to ensure that retirement dreams come true.

 Just because people are approaching retirement age doesn't mean that they can't remain independent.
 With a significant amount of free time, pre-seniors should take advantage of the opportunity to stay in shape.
 Try to exercise every day, whether this involves running, swimming, playing team sports, or simply walking the dog.
 Staying active will keep bones strong, muscles toned, and balance present.
-These are all important parts of ensuring that pre-seniors are able to live independently during their retirement years.
+These are all important parts of ensuring that seniors are able to live independently during their retirement years.
 Don't lose focus on maintaining a healthy lifestyle when in retirement years.
 A great way to make this possible, is to move into an assisted living facility as a senior that assists in daily living while still helping you keep your independence.